barriosjorge/gmt_docs/src/software_development/installation.rst

          isample_dcs: { active: true, test: false, developer: 'gmto', domain: 'idcs' }
          hdk_dcs:     { active: true, test: false, developer: 'gmto', domain: 'idcs' }

-12. Build the model files
+12. Systems that run the User Interface require compiled model files to be used by the Navigator application.

-  You can build the model files described above using webpack.
+  Build all model files from modules in your ocs_local_bundles definition using webpack.
+For example:

   .. code-block:: bash